 This is a mistake I made.
 I wanted users to enjoy their experience on my site without any popups for the first couple of months.
 But I’ve started using MailChimp to capture leads as you’ve probably noticed.

-Collecting email is one of my top priority.
+Collecting emails is one of my top priorities.
 Email marketing generates 38x return on investment.
 That’s $38 profit for every dollar spent.
 You want your content to serve a purpose, rather than empty traffic.